billsix/programmingFromTheGroundUp/docs/source/functions.rst

 indicating which function it wishes to start.
 The ``call`` instruction does two things.
 First it pushes the address of the next instruction, which is the return address, onto the stack.
-Then it modifies the instruction pointer (FIXMEAMPeip-indexed;) to point to the start of the function.
+Then it modifies the instruction pointer (%eip;) to point to the start of the function.
 So, at the time the function starts, the stack looks like this (the "top" of the stack is at the bottom on this example):